 It is of significant concern that unregulated counsellors can continue working in Alberta without training and following significant breaches of trust, such as sexual abuse or misconduct against clients because the CCTA regulations have yet to be proclaimed.
+Regarding mental health, Alberta is lagging because it is one of the remaining jurisdictions that does not require mental health counselling to be accountable and safe.
 We ask the government to complete the necessary work to proclaim the CCTA to ensure professional counselling services meet minimum health safety standards in the HPA and increase Alberta's mental health workforce.